Ufouria: The Saga: Gameplay and premise

 Ufouria: The Saga is an action-adventure game similar to Metroid.
 The plot differs between each region; in the original Japanese version, it follows a penguin-like character known as Hebe seeking his colleagues Ō-Chan, Sukezaemon and Jennifer, who fell into time and space during a large-scale war, in order to fight an alien named Unyohn and return to their homeworlds.
 In the western localization, Bop-Louie and his friends Freeon-Leon, Shades and Gil, are members of the 21st Century family unit called and live in the titular world.
-Bop-Louie stumble upon a crater, into which his friends fall.
+Bop-Louie stumbles upon a crater, into which his friends fall.
 Bop-Louie climbs in, but suddenly blanks out.
 He finds out that he must find all three of his other friends, all of which suffer from amnesia and take on Bop-Louie as a threat.
 Once all four are back together, the group must collect three keys by defeating guardians to open a gate and face against Unyohn.

 The player controls Bop-Louie (Hebe) through an interconnected free-roaming environment, collecting items, defeating enemies and bosses, and obtaining power-ups.
 Three of the game's bosses are Bop-Louie's friends, who later become playable characters by defeating them and each one have their own unique skills that allow the player to reach previously inaccessible areas; Freeon-Leon (Ō-Chan) can swim across water and walk on slippery ice surfaces, while Shades (Sukezaemon) can jump high and Gil (Jennifer) can dive underwater.
 Bop-Louie can also find a special item that allows him to climb walls.
 The player can switch between characters at any time on the sub-menu.

 Every character can attack enemies and bosses by jumping on them while holding the d-pad down.
 When defeated, enemies will spawn into balloons called "Popoons", which can be thrown at other enemies and bosses.
 The game has a hit point-based health system, starting at 10 HP but can be expanded by searching life containers and replenished after getting hit by enemies by finding medicines or the "Water of Life".
 The game is over once the characters' HP is depleted, though the player can continue with their items and characters via a password system.